 This Bachelor’s degree is a three-year programme with a mix of teaching methods, such as lectures, instructions, projects and self-study.
 Classes are taught between 8:45 and 17:30.
 A lecture consists of two 45 minute blocks, with a 15-minute break in between.
 The projects will help you to apply your knowledge in a group and experience the practical use of the various subjects and how they interrelate.
 You will also practise your presentation and reporting skills.

-The Electrical Engineering degree programme consists of seven modules:
+The Electrical Engineering degree programme consists of seven learning lines:

 - Signals and Systems